How Much Does Hair Dyeing Cost?

 If you’re dying to become a redhead, you’re in luck.
 Most people can go red with a single-process color application, meaning you don’t need to spend a fortune.

-However, if your hair is currently dark, your stylist might need to lighten it a tad to get the red color to show up better.
+However, if your hair is currently dark, your stylist may need to lighten it slightly to make the red color appear more vibrant.

-This can add to the cost, but it won’t be as expensive as some of the more vibrant colors like blondes and pastels.
+This can add to the cost, but it won’t be as expensive as some of the more vibrant colors, such as blues and pastels.

 At A Salon